-4 Testing of specimens
+4- Testing of specimens

 Experimental tests were carried out in triplicate, and the mean values are presented.
-Each of the tests had a standard deviation (SD) with $\text{in} \pm 5\%$, which implies that the results were well-reproducible.
+Each of the tests had a standard deviation (SD) with $in\pm 5\%$ , which implies that the results were well-reproducible.

-4.1 Testing of fresh concrete
+4- 1- Testing of fresh concrete

-This paper provides a critical analysis of the new characteristics of self-compacting concrete (SCC) that used recycled glass powder as partial substitute of sand.
-To describe the rheological behavior, it was tested under three different conditions: (1) Slump flow testing based on the EFNARC protocol [26] was demonstrated to exhibit improving flowability with rising glass content (650-750 mm diameter range), which is explained by the smooth surface topography and lower friction between particles of the glass.
-The J-Ring test exhibited high scores in passing ability (PA >0.8) and passed all the levels of replacement (0-10%) highlighting sufficient deformability in restrictive conditions.
-Results of the L-Box test showed height ratios (h_2 / h_1) of 0.85-0.92, which is above the minimum criterion 0.80 recommended in SCC use.
-It was worth noting that T400 was less than 5 seconds in all the mixtures implying suitable viscosity.
-It was seen during visual inspection that there is no particle segregation or bleeding of mortar in the 10 percent glass mixture, which showed best balance between the flow properties and stability.
+This paper provides a critical analysis of the new characteristics of self-compacting concrete (SCC) that uses recycled glass powder as a partial substitute for sand.
+To describe the rheological behavior, it was tested under three different conditions: (1) Slump flow testing based on the EFNARC protocol [26] was demonstrated to exhibit improved flowability with rising glass content (650-750 mm diameter range), which is explained by the smooth surface topography and lower friction between particles of the glass.
+The J-Ring test exhibited high scores in passing ability (PA $>0.8$ ) and passed all the levels of replacement (0-10%) highlighting sufficient deformability in restrictive conditions.
+Results of the L-Box test showed height ratios ( $h_2 / h_1$ ) of 0.85-0.92, which is above the minimum criterion of 0.80 recommended in SCC use.
+It was worth noting that T400 was less than 5 seconds in all the mixtures, implying suitable viscosity.
+It was seen during visual inspection that there is no particle segregation or bleeding of mortar in the 10 percent glass mixture, which showed the best balance between the flow properties and stability.

-4.2 Testing of hardening concrete
+4- 2- Testing of hardening concrete

-4.2.1 Compressive strength
+4- 2- 1- Compressive strength

 Axial compression testing as per ASTM C39 [23] showed that glass powder leads to a significant increase in compressive strength.
-The 28-day compressive strength consistently increased with increase in the replacement level as shown in Table 5 and Figure 2, with a comparative increase of 87%, increasing to 49.2 MPa at a 10 percent replacement level compared with the control mix of 26.3 MPa.
-The compressive strength of 26.3 MPa for the control mix with a w/c ratio of 0.35 is lower than some typical values.
-Although a superplasticizer was used to achieve flowability, the mix lacked cementitious Materials (SCMs) Like fly ash or silica fume that enhance particle packing density and high porosity in the interfacial translation zone (ITZ) between aggregate and cement paste[27][28].
+The 28-day compressive strength consistently increased with an increase in the replacement level, as shown in Table 5 and Figure 2, with a comparative increase of 87%, increasing to 49.2 MPa at a 10 percent replacement level compared with the control mix of 26.3 MPa.
+The compressive strength of 26.3 MPa for the control mix with a w/c ratio of 0.35 is Lower than some typical values.
+Although a superplasticizer was used to achieve flowability, the mix lacked cementitious Materials (SCMs) Like fly ash or silica fume, that enhance particle packing density and high porosity in the interfacial translation zone (ITZ) between aggregate and cement paste[27][28].
 In SCC mixture bleeding, and segregation may have occurred during placement, resulting in non-uniform microstructure and reduced strength development.
 This Phenomenon is particularly common in SCC Mixes with high water content relative to the powder volume[29].
-The enhancements in compressive strength as the WGP content increases are largely explained by the pozzolanic activity of amorphous silica in the glass powder reacts with calcium hydroxide Ca(OH)2 generated as cement hydrated to form more C-S-H gel.
+The enhancements in compressive strength as the WGP content increases are largely explained by the pozzolanic activity of amorphous silica in the glass powder, which reacts with calcium hydroxide $Ca(OH)2$ generated as cement is hydrated to form more C-S-H gel.
 This secondary C-S-H helps to densify the mixture and occupy micro voids.
-Moreover, the fine glass particles serve as micro fillers, which improves the packing of the particles and minimizes the connectivity in between pores on the interfacial transition zone (ITZ)[30][31].
-The combination of these effects results to a smaller and stronger microstructure.
+Moreover, the fine glass particles serve as micro fillers, which improve the packing of the particles and minimize the connectivity between pores in the interfacial transition zone (ITZ)[30][31].
+The combination of these effects results in a smaller and stronger microstructure.
 It was also reported that it happened through similar mechanisms reported by Yuzhuo et al. (2025) [32] and Memduh et al. (2025) [33] in glass-based concretes.